 Political activism runs deep in the Bay Area and the Cow Palace has hosted the spectrum of American politics over the years.
 For a complete list of the political events of all types at the Cow Palace, check out the Cow Palace Politics timeline.

 The struggle for civil rights

-On May 30, 1964 at the Cow Palace, as national tensions continued to rise during the fight for civil rights, the Reverend Martin Luther King Jr. spoke at the interfaith Human Dignity rally.
-He returned in July of that year to address the Platform Committee at the Republican National Convention to persuade the GOP brass to include civil rights language in the party platform.
+On May 30, 1964, as national tensions continued to rise over civil rights, the Reverend Martin Luther King Jr. spoke at the Cow Palace to the interfaith Human Dignity rally.
+He returned in July of that year to address the Republican National Convention Platform Committee to persuade the GOP to include civil rights language in the party platform.
 The Republicans shunned MLK's ideas and nominated Barry Goldwater.

 While civil rights marchers protested outside the Cow Palace, the KKK rallied at San Francisco City Hall in support of Goldwater.

 Martin Luther King, Jr., speaks about the political landscape in 1964.

 Senator John F. Kennedy spoke at the Cow Palace on November 2, 1960, just before the election.